jhaak1/NGS/README.md

 ANTIBODY NGS PIPELINE

 This R pipeline starts with a CSV file of unique nucleotide sequences from antibody amplicon sequencing.
 These sequences are then processed to yield a new CSV file that contains CDR H3 amino acid sequences and their corresponding read numbers (Freq), as well as a figure that shows the distribution of CDR H3 lengths.
+The pipeline is displayed as an R Markdown PDF file.

 WHOLE GENOME SEQUENCING VARIANT CALLING PIPELINE